Ohkthx/COSC4353/Assignment 5/Q&A.md

 Abhinav Krothapalli - I ran the code coverage for the new pricing module and adjusted the old test files as we needed to make some additional backend changes.

-Benjamin mogeni - I added more validation for update form
+Benjamin mogeni - Followed TA feedback and added more validation for the update form